DIYgod/RSSHub/docs/en/joinus/script-standard.md

 -   Use `kebab-case` for files and folders. `snake_case` is also acceptable.
 -   Use `CONSTANT_CASE` for constants.

-### Additional Notes

--   Be consistent!
--   Avoid using deprecated features.
--   Prefer higher ECMAScript Standard features over lower ones.
--   Sort the entries alphabetically (uppercase first) to make it easier to find an entry.

 ## v2 Route Standard

 When creating a new route in RSSHub, you need to organize your files in a specific way.
 Your namespace folder should be stored in the `lib/v2` directory and should include three mandatory files: